deeruttenberg/HalictidClimateModeling/README.md

 ## PlotClimateData.R and BritishDataAnalysis.R

-This code analyzes the weater data for Figure 4a and 4b respectively.
+This code analyzes the weater data for Figure 4a and 4b respectively, using the raw data ColoradoRawData.csv and UnitedKingdomRawData.csv respectively.